Amherst County seeking proposals for constructing new transfer station for waste hauling

 The county is working to overhaul its solid waste collection by having new manned centers replace open top containers that often are overflowing with trash.

-One of those centers on U.S. 60 West, called the Dodd’s Store site, has begun construction with officials hoping to make it operational in September, said Keith Stevens, the county’s director of public works.
+One of those centers on U.S. 60 West, called the Dodd’s Store site, has begun construction and the hopes to make it operational in September, said Keith Stevens, the county’s director of public works.

-The county had an “unexpected interruption” in services in the past two weeks when County Waste of Virginia, a firm that services trash pickup, had a piece of equipment out of service that caused trash overflow at open top dumpsters on U.S. 60 West, Long Mountain and Boxwood Farm Road, Stevens said.
+The county had an “unexpected interruption” in services within the past two weeks when County Waste of Virginia, a firm that services trash pickup, had a piece of equipment out of service that led to trash overflow at open top dumpsters on U.S. 60 West, Long Mountain and Boxwood Farm Road, Stevens said.

 The equipment was out for several days, causing temporary closures to handle the trash overflow, but the situation was restored last week, he said.